Secondary employment

 Reporting obligations

-All teachers, according to SLU’s employment regulations, as well as managers who are part of the local management group, must annually – and no later than March 31 – report secondary employment in Primula self-service.
+According to SLU’s appointment procedures, all teachers, as well as managers who are part of the local management group, must annually – and no later than 31 March – report secondary employment in Primula self-service.

-The reporting obligation applies from January 2026, regardless of whether secondary employment exists or not.
+The reporting obligation applies from January 2026, regardless of whether you have secondary employment or not.

-Other employees are only required to report secondary employment if requested by their manager, or if the employee is uncertain whether the secondary employment is permitted and wishes to have it assessed.
+Other employees are only required to report secondary employment if requested by their manager, or if the employee is uncertain whether the secondary employment is permitted and wants it to be assessed.

 General rules

-As a general rule, secondary employment is permitted, provided that the following rules are respected:
+As a general rule, secondary employment is allowed, provided that the following rules are complied with:

 • Secondary employment must not constitute competition with SLU’s activities.